evanphx/blog/content/posts/microservice-dev.md

 "No more monoliths!
 Code bases so small you can fit them in the palm of your hand!".
 The dream was surely alive.

-But as quickly as the exhuberance of a new development paradym set in, the trouble began.
+But as quickly as the exuberance of a new development paradigm set in, the trouble began.

 "Now instead of running one app to develop a feature, I need to have access to 5 different, coordinating services!"